apollo

 Diet & Lifestyle Advise

-• Keep your hygiene in check and your surroundings neat.
+• Keep your hygiene in check to reduce exposure to infections and allergens.

-• Include ginger in your daily intake.
-Anti-inflammatory chemicals in ginger help relax airway membranes.
+• Include ginger in your daily intake, as its anti-inflammatory properties help relax airway membranes.

-• Processed foods and those high in sugar and fat should be avoided because they may trigger inflammation.
+• Avoid processed foods high in sugar and fat, as they may trigger inflammation.

-• Reduce your daily salt intake and replace it with herbs or spices such as garlic, ginger, and turmeric, which contain natural anti-inflammatory ingredients.
+• Reduce daily salt intake and replace it with herbs or spices like garlic, ginger, and turmeric.

-• Stop smoking; quitting smoking can significantly reduce the severity and frequency of your symptoms.
+• Stop smoking, as quitting can significantly reduce the severity and frequency of symptoms.

 Special Advise